 The shinfinTM polyurethane fins are designed for comfort, rebound performance and toughness.
 Sunlight and chlorine water won’t really affect them.
 So you should get many years of use from the fins.
 The shinfinTM polyurethane is a special engineering grade thermoplastic.
 It is stronger than normal foot flipper rubbers and plastics.
 It is also much more expensive.
 But the benefits are worth it.

-The shinfinTM straps are high quality, natural rubber (i.e. made from from rubber tree latex).
+The shinfinTM straps are high quality rubber.
 They are designed for skin comfort, grip and durability.
-The shinfinTM rubber does have additives for sunlight/UV protection.
-But over time, (as with even the best natural rubbers) sunlight and chlorine will slowly degrade the straps.
+The shinfinTM rubber does have good sunlight/UV protection.
+But over time, (as with even the best rubbers) sunlight and chlorine will slowly degrade the straps.
 To maximise strap life, please rinse the fins after use, keep away from sharp objects and store them out of the sun.
-Then you should get a good few years of use from the straps.
+Then you should get good years of use from the straps.
 Replacement straps are available on this website.

-- very good resistance to abrasion, cuts and tearing
+- Good resistance to abrasion, cuts and tearing.

-Some people are allergic to natural rubbers (latex).
-In this case, you might consider wearing the fins over a wetsuit, or over wetsuit “sleeves” that cover where the straps contact your legs.
+Some people have sensitive skin.
+In this case, you might consider wearing the fins over a wetsuit, or over wetsuit “sleeves” that cover where the fins and straps contact your legs.